Usage

 Options

-It’s possible to further configure both the code block and the output block with the following options:
+It’s possible to further configure both the code block and the output block with the following options: See sphinx docs for a detailed description

 Will hide the corresponding block